bump-sh/docs/src/_guides/openapi/specification/v3.1/understanding-structure/basic-structure.md

 openapi: 3.1.1
 ```

 This is required, so that tooling knows which version you are working with.
-The `3.1` part is the important bit, and the patch number doesn't really matter as those "patch" versions only add clarifications to the specification and never change meaning, but it's helpful to know what version somebody was reading when they wrote the OpenAPI.
+The `3.1` part is the important bit.
+The patch number (`3.1.1`) doesn't really matter as those "patch" versions only add clarifications to the specification and never change meaning, but it's helpful to know what version somebody was reading when they wrote the OpenAPI.

 ### 2. Info Object